alexweeman28/sherwood-forest/README.md

 TO DO:

-* If the client can't communicate with a downstream server, in order by sequence number, it quits.
-This is a pain, because it requires all the bots to come up in order, from the sink backwards.
-Let's change this behavior.
-When a client is instantiated, let's take in on faith that the server will be there to receive files.
-If it happens that the server is down at this point, then let's work through the chain of servers at that point, by sequence number, to the sink.
-This could actually go on forever, as files pile up from upstream clients.
-But if we continue to run through this drill every 30 seconds, we'll have a more robust bot net.
-And that's what it's all about.
-But, as the Germans say, "Morgen is auch ein Tag."

-* Thread the server--each response to a client connection should spawn a separate thread...how this is going to work with the lock, I'm not sure.
+* Thread the server?
+Should each response to a client connection spawn a separate thread?
+How this is going to work with the lock, I'm not sure...